Realistic Expectations for our Conventional Thyroid Appointments

 While not every member of your healthcare team needs to be a prescribing physician, you need to have at least ONE on your team in order to obtain prescription thyroid medication.
 Ask whether your practitioner is a prescribing physician, especially if they are in the holistic or functional realm.

-To regulate your thyroid levels, dosing needs to be accurate and is typically done in micrograms.
-OTC thyroid glandular supplements, for example, are not regulated and can contain highly-irregular amounts of thyroid hormone.
+Dosing needs to be accurate to regulate your thyroid levels, and it is typically done in micrograms.
+OTC thyroid glandular supplements, for example, are not regulated and can contain highly irregular amounts of thyroid hormone.
 Most importantly, they are not personalized to YOU and your needs.

 #5: Stop giving your power away to healthcare providers.